Informix Corporation: History

-Informix Software was a software company which sold database products, desktop software and development tools, and information integration products from 1980 until 2005, becoming approximately a $1 billion company in the process.
+Informix Software, Inc., was a software company which sold database products, desktop software and development tools, and information integration products from 1980 until 2005, becoming approximately a $1 billion company in the process.
 The company was active in the Unix, PC, Linux and Macintosh markets, and grew through both organic development and acquisitions.
 Its best known products were the Informix databases, of which there were several different families.
 Other well known products included a development environment called 4GL, a spreadsheet called Wingz, and a data warehouse oriented database system called Redbrick, and the Ascential information integration family of products.

-The Informix brand and database products were acquired by IBM in 2001, and several of the most popular products remain in market and are continuing to be enhanced by IBM.
+The Informix brand and database products were acquired by IBM in 2001, and several of the most popular products remain on the market and are continuing to be enhanced by IBM.
 For information on the current Informix branded database software products see the article IBM Informix.

 At the time of the acquisition of Informix by IBM a smaller spin-off company was created, Ascential Software, focused on the information integration and ETL markets.
 Ascential Software was later acquired by IBM as well, in 2005.

 Founding and early history

 Founders Roger Sippl and Laura King worked at Cromemco, an early S-100/CP/M company, where they developed a small relational database based on ISAM techniques, as a part of a report-writer software package.
 Sippl and King left Cromemco to found Relational Database Systems (RDS) in 1980.
 Their first product, Marathon, was essentially a 16-bit version of their earlier ISAM work, made available first on the C8000 from Onyx Systems.

 At RDS, they turned their attention to the emerging RDBMS market and released their own product as Informix (INFORMation on unIX) in 1981.
 It included their own Informer language.
-It featured the ACE report writer, used to extract data from the database and present it to users for easy reading.
+It featured the ACE report writer, which is used to extract data from the database and present it to users for easy reading.
 It also featured the PERFORM screen form tool, which allowed a user to interactively query and edit the data in the database.
 The final release of this product was version 3.30 in early 1986.

-In 1985, they introduced a new SQL-based query engine as part of INFORMIX-SQL (or ISQL) version 1.10 (version 1.00 was never released).
+Growth exceeded Sippl's original forecast of $1.35 million in revenue by 1984.
+Encouraged by important OEMs Altos Computers and Siemens, his company adopted SQL faster than rival Ingres; in 1985, it introduced a new SQL-based query engine as part of INFORMIX-SQL (or ISQL) version 1.10 (version 1.00 was never released).
 This product also included SQL variants of ACE and PERFORM.
 The most significant difference between ISQL and the previous Informix product was the separation of the database access code into an engine process (sqlexec), rather than embedding it directly in the client — thus setting the stage for client-server computing, with the database running on a separate machine from the user's machine.
 The underlying ISAM-based file storage engine was known as C-ISAM.